Skip to main content

 My device can connect to my home network.
 Why can't it connect here?

 ResNet cannot guarantee that your device will be able to connect to the network, but we will make our best effort to assist you.
-Connect Your Devices
+Connect to RESNET-GUEST-DEVICE

 Can guests connect to the protected network?